Close Menu

 Here are some common categories where you’ll find words and phrases that mean "allow" or "permit."

-See also Opposite of Spice: A Complete Guide to Softer, Milder Flavors and Expressions
+See also Opposite of Unchangeableness: A Complete Guide to Flexibility and Variability in Language

 Why is Knowing the Opposite of "Prohibit" Important?